 The friend Sharon mentions, Don, kindly sent me the photo in question.
 Here it is:

-The empty beach at low tide.
+The pristine beach at low tide.

 Under storm clouds at low tide.

 This is a magnificent, iconic North Cornwall beach at any time, but it was a particular pleasure to catch the scene just after low tide on an early spring day, with the beach largely deserted and the rocks exposed on the waterline.
 Holywell Bay is known for its dune system, separating the village from the beach and creating an unspoilt, natural feel, next to the Atlantic breakers.

 Jamie’s eulogy to this beach.

 A view of the beach at low tide from the high dunes behind.

 The colours were from a silver grey palette this evening at Holywell Bay.
 On a rising tide, the expansive, flat beach shone silver, as each waves receded after breaking.
 There was a wistful, reflective atmosphere in the early evening light, with couples having a last look at today’s sea, before going for a drink or back home.